• IMAS Metadata Catalogue

 --------------------

-This desktop study used available data and expert elicitation to develop an interim Population Consequences of Disturbance (iPCoD) model for blue whales and southern right whales in relation to one or multiple offshore wind farm developments off Portland and Gippsland, Victoria.
-This method has been used internationally to assess the impacts of offshore wind farm developments, including for harbour porpoises in British waters.
-The model follows a decision pathway to consider factors such as:
+This desktop study used available data and expert elicitation to develop interim Population Consequences of Disturbance (iPCoD) models for blue whales and southern right whales in relation to one or multiple offshore wind developments off Portland and Gippsland, Victoria.
+The modelling followed a decision pathway that considered spatial and temporal overlap with whale populations, the proportion of populations affected, life stages and reproductive phases exposed, and the likelihood of repeated disturbance.

-The iPCoD model will be able to be updated as new data become available, and is relevant for assessment against other ocean-based activities such as oil and gas infrastructure and carbon capture and storage.
+The iPCoD framework can be updated as new data become available and integrated with other modelling approaches.
+The framework is relevant for risk assessment against other ocean-based activities such as seismic surveys oil and gas infrastructure, and carbon capture and storage.
+The project outputs support offshore wind assessment and regulation, species recovery planning, and development of underwater noise guidance.

 Outputs